-Unsatisfactory performance "Unsatisfactory performance" may be issued where a student has attendance issues, produces work that is below standard or test results demonstrate insufficient learning, etc. These will be sent home with a suggested resolution.
+Unsatisfactory performance "Unsatisfactory performance" may be issued where a student has attendance issues, produces coursework or whose performance in SACs/SATs is below standard as outlined within the study design of the subject.
+In these instances 'At Risk' letters are sent home and/or emailed to inform parents/care givers of the situation.
 VTAC Victorian Tertiary Admissions Centre - is responsible for handling applications in Victoria for university and TAFE courses.
 ATAR Australian Tertiary Admission Rank.
 The overall ranking on a scale of 9 to 99.95 based on a student's study scores.
 The ATAR is calculated by VTAC and used by universities/TAFE Institutes to select students for courses.